QTM 350 - Data Science Computing

 Cross join

-• CROSS JOIN is also available in SQL
+• CROSS JOIN is available in SQLite

 pd.read_sql('''